 But the most popular weekend destination in New South Wales is also home to several beautiful waterfalls, some easy to access and others a bit harder to find.

-Here are five scenic waterfalls in the Blue Mountains that you can get very close to with a bit of bushwalking.
-Some of these waterfalls even have natural swimming holes at the bottom which makes for a great outdoor adventure.
+We have explored five scenic waterfalls in the Blue Mountains that you can get very close to with a bit of bushwalking involved.

 1. Katoomba Falls

 Tucked away between Echo Point and Scenic World in the Katoomba area of the Blue Mountains, Katoomba Falls drops almost 150 meters into Jamison Valley.